sandeepiitism/GenerativeAI/README.md

 # GenerativeAI

-This Repo have all the Generative AI and Prompt Engineering Notebooks
+This Repo have all the Generative AI and Prompt Engineering Notebooks.
+Also Principle 1 and Principle 2 of Instruction tunned LLM.

 ### Notebooks:
-- Prompting: Principle 1 and Principle 2 of Instruction tunned LLM
-- Iterative Prompt development:
+- Prompting: Good prompt practices, avoid prompt injection, few shot prompt, etc.
+- Iterative: Keep iteraing for the best prompt.
+- Summarizing: Getting the best summarize depending on various stakelholders.
+- Infering: Sentiment Analyis.
+- Transforming: language translation, spelling and grammar checking, tone adjustment, and format conversion.